This post may contain affiliate sales links. Please see my full disclosure policy for details

 You will likely need to spend even more time whipping the butter both in the beginning and throughout when adding the powdered sugar.

 Can I use less powdered sugar?

-You can, but it will effect the yield and texture.
-As a rule of thumb, I use 1 1/2-2 cups of powered sugar for every 1/2 cup of butter.
+You can, but it will affect the yield and texture.
+As a rule of thumb, I use 1 1/2-2 cups of powdered sugar for every 1/2 cup of butter.
 Using less powdered sugar will result in a buttery texture as well.
 If you are looking to make it less sweet, you can add a little bit of salt and another teaspoon or two of heavy cream or milk.

 This Perfect Vanilla Frosting Recipe recipe is very versatile.
 It’s a basic vanilla buttercream using butter and powdered sugar.
 This is the perfect frosting for piping cupcakes and cake decorating.

 - 1 1/2 cup (339 g) (3 sticks) unsalted butter, cold.